cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_BGEU_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The BGEU behavior shall be applied when the opcode is BRANCH and func3 is 0x7.

-.. requirement:: F_BGEU_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  When the first parameter is greater or equal to the second parameter using an unsigned comparison, the pc register shall be updated with the signed sum of the address of the BGEU instruction with the third parameter.
+  When the opcode is BRANCH and the func3 field is 0x7, the pc register shall be loaded with the signed sum of the address of the instruction and the immediate value, if the register pointed by the rs1 field is greater than the register pointed by the rs2 field using an unsigned comparison.

 LB
 ``